 The false positives indicated by real-world constraint checking are divided into two categories, improper usage and false warning, both of which are potentially useful.
 The definition of improper usage was introduced earlier [14] and refers to either: (a) a variable taking on more than one real-world type but the same programming language type in different parts of the program, or (b) the elements of an array having different real-world type but the same programming language type.
 Both practices could easily lead to faults.
 Table III summarizes the improper usage and false warnings found.

-False warnings and impropert usage
+False warnings and Improper usage